 Since both species of the asparagus beetle infiltrate the asparagus plant for food and for laying their eggs, they can be quite destructive to the plant.
 The asparagus plant's growth will be stunted.
 The plants will not be healthy and will not produce good crops.
 With the quality of the crop diminished, they will not be able to be sold on the market.

-Organic pesticides can be a very effective method for eradicating these pests.
-Products like Safer® Brand Tomato and Vegetable Insect Killer harness the power of insecticidal soap and pyrethrin to cause paralysis in asparagus beetles and result in their death.
+Pesticides that are compliant for use in organic production, can be a good method for eradicating these pests.
+Products like Safer® Brand Tomato and Vegetable Insect Killer utilize insecticidal soap and pyrethrin to cause paralysis in asparagus beetles and result in their death.

-Pyrethrin is a powerful nerve agent and will paralyze and kill the insect on contact.
-Keep in mind this soap is not like dish detergent, it's a base from a blend of natural plant sources and pyrethrin oils and come from the chrysanthemum flower--an effective and organic combination.
+Pyrethrin is a nerve agent and will paralyze and kill the insect on contact.
+Keep in mind this soap is not like dish detergent, it's a base from a blend of natural plant sources and pyrethrin oils and come from the chrysanthemum flower--an beneficial combination.

 Spray Safer® Brand Tomato and Vegetable Insect Killer as a contact killer.
 Use in accordance with directions on the product label.